melezhik/outthentic/README.md

     $ mkdir calc-app
     $ cd calc-app

-## Stories
+## Story scripts

-Stories are just perl scripts placed at project sub-directories and named `story.pl`.
+Stories are just a scripts to be executed and then stdout are analyzed by rules defined at check files.

-Every story is a small program with stdout gets tested.
+Thus every story is a small program with some stdout gets tested.

 Let's create two stories for our calc project.
 One story for \`addition' operation and another for \`multiplication':